Staeck Endler - Poecilia wingei : Complete Fish Profile & Care Guide

 |KH||2 - 8|

-Once the fry has consumed their entire yolk sac, you can then feed them with baby brine shrimp, powdered fry food and crushed flake food.
-They will also snack on algae and microorganisms that develop on aquatic plants or tank decor.
+Once the fry has consumed their yolk sacs, you can feed them baby brine shrimp, powdered fry food, crushed flake food, and microorganisms that develop on aquatic plants or aquarium decor.
+It takes about four weeks for the males to start presenting their colour, and it may take several months before they develop the full extent and abundance of colour that characterizes Endlers.